FAQ

 Are there any serious complications?

-In Japan, there have been reported cases of death due to pulmonary embolism after stem cell administration (the causal relationship is unknown), and in the United States, there have been cases of blindness caused by administration into the eye socket.
+In Japan, there have been reported cases of death due to pulmonary embolism after stem cell administration (the causal relationship is unknown), and in the United States, cases of blindness due to intraorbital administration.

-Our hospital has set strict standards for cell quality control and administration methods, and provides treatment with safety as our top priority.
+At our hospital, we have set strict standards for cell quality control and administration methods, and we prioritize safety when providing treatment.

-To date, we have provided treatment to over 16,000 patients, with no reported cases of serious complications.
+To date, we have provided treatment to over 16,000 patients, with not a single reported case of serious complications.

 What diseases can currently be treated with stem cells?

-Our hospital's regenerative medicine provision plan (accepted by the Ministry of Health, Labour and Welfare) provides consultations and stem cell therapy for the following diseases:
+Our clinic's regenerative medicine provision plan (approved by the Ministry of Health, Labor and Welfare) provides consultations and stem cell therapy for the following diseases:

-For more details, please feel free to contact our staff.
+Please feel free to contact our staff for more information.

 https://saiseiiryo.mhlw.go.jp/published_plan/index/2